NASARace/race/doc/manual/design/tabdata.rst

 TabData - A Reference Implementation for Robust Hierarchical Data Reporting
 ===========================================================================

+system specification through

+  - use case(s)
+  - data model
+  - computational model
+  - system components
+  - message protocols (JSON) between nodes and devices

-Modeled as a tree of nodes, each node containing a *user server* for interactive data access within a local network and a *node server* for child node sync.
+Modeled as a tree of nodes, each node containing a *user server* for interactive data access within a local network, upstream connector for parent node sync and a *node server* for child node sync.

 Both server actors use websockets transmitting JSON to

   - support data push
   - minimize network configuration Requirements